 Dr. George Alfred Elliott was born on the 8th of December, 1869 in London, Ontario.
-His parents were John Elliott and the former Margaret Thompson and he was the 7th of 8 children.
-His siblings were William, John, Mary, Simon, Annie, Albert and Frank.
-By 1881, his family was living in Dover Twp (Chatham-Kent).
-His parents were farmers.
-Dr. Elliott attended Chatham Collegiate Institute and after his graduation from high school, he taught school for 3 years in Chatham-Kent and in St Thomas (Elgin County).
+He was the 7th of 8 children born to John Elliott and the former Margaret Caroline Thompson.
+His parents were farmers and his siblings were; William Daniel Elliott, John Wesley Elliott, Mary Jane Elliott, Simon Thompson Elliott, Janette Annie Elliott, Albert Fraser Elliott and Frederick “Frank” Elliott.
+By 1881, the Elliott family was living in Dover Twp (Chatham-Kent).
+Dr. Elliott attended Chatham Collegiate Institute and after his graduation from secondary school he taught school for 3 years in Chatham-Kent and in St Thomas (Elgin County).

-Both Dr. Elliott and Mrs. Elliott were talented singers.
+Both Dr. and Mrs. Elliott were talented singers.
 In 1897, Dr. Elliott sang in a chorus with 40 singers called “The Mendelssohn Choir of Blenheim” at the Blenheim Opera House.
-Mrs. Elliott sang in a duet, but at the time, she was Ida Cramb.
+Mrs. Elliott sang in a duet but at the time, she was not married to Dr. Elliott.
 Mrs. Elliott was a soloist with a beautiful soprano voice, who travelled throughout the country singing to great acclaim.

 By 1901 Dr. and Mrs. Elliott were living in Leamington, Ontario (Essex County).
 Dr. and Mrs. Elliott moved to Toronto in 1910 and according to the 1911 census, they were residing at 305 Jarvis Street.
 In 1921 Dr. and Mrs. Elliott were living at 38 Binscarth Drive in Toronto with their 9 year old daughter, Georgia.

 Dr. Elliott died in Toronto on the 26th of April, 1925.
 At the time of his death, he resided at 141 Isabella Street in Toronto.
-He was buried at the Pardo Union Cemetery, 7729 Highway #3, in Kent County.
 After the death of Dr. Elliott, Mrs. Elliott moved back to Cedar Springs where she built a small home.
 She died in Cedar Springs, on the 11th of November, 1949 at the age of 73.
-She was buried next to her husband.
+Dr and Mrs Elliott were buried at the Pardo Union Cemetery, 7729 Highway #3 in Chatham-Kent.

 Their daughter Georgia, eventually married Stewart Wright.
 She died in 2000.